Prince George's Community College: History

 Founded in 1958, Prince George's Community College came into existence because there was perceived to be a need for educational opportunities for the residents of the county, particularly those who were still in the K–12 grades of the public schools in the late 1950s.

 Classes commenced at Suitland High School, with a student body of 185; thus, the college celebrated 50 years of service in 2008.
 The college was the first educational institution to integrate in the county, and today serves more African-American students than any other post-secondary institution in the state of Maryland.
 In 1967, the college moved to its permanent location in Largo, Maryland, where it has grown to an enrollment of nearly 40,000 students.
 During the past decades, a handful of buildings on the campus has grown to 22 facilities.

 In Spring 2007, the college selected its first female president, Charlene Dukes.

 Academics

-Prince George's Community College provides higher education to the local population.
-The college offers over 100 fields of study through its academic, workforce development, continuing education, and personal enrichment programs.
+Prince George's Community College offers over 100 fields of study through its academic, workforce development, continuing education, and personal enrichment programs.
 More specifically, PGCC has 68 academic degree programs and 34 professional certificate program, many of which feature distance learning options.
 The college awards Associate of Arts, Associate of Science, and Associate of Arts in Teaching degrees.
 In addition, PGCC allows students to transfer to a four-year college or university.